The terraform taint

 All this seems pretty copacetic, so why is taint bad?

 If you’ve been following the changes to Terraform over the last couple years, you know that HashiCorp is trying to move away from imperative commands and towards a declarative model for all operations that affect state.
-They are also trying to ensure that only the terraform apply command is used to make changes to state.
+They are also trying to ensure that only the terraform apply

-That’s why there is now a moved block and an import block, and soon there will be a removed block too.
-These replace the imperative commands terraform state mv, terraform import, and terraform state rm with a declarative counterpart.
+with a declarative counterpart.
 The idea is that you should be able to make all changes to state declaratively through the configuration, preview those changes, and make them with the apply command.

 Why the change?
 Well, it’s all about state data and being able to preview changes without impacting other team members.
-If you run a terraform state mv or terraform taint command, you are altering the state data without making a change to the configuration.
-In a collaborative environment, this can cause problems.
+If you run a terraform state mv

-For a simple example, let’s say that I need to replace a VM in my environment, but I can’t do it until after hours.
-So I run a terraform taint command to mark the VM for replacement.
+command to mark the VM for replacement.
 But I forget to tell my team members that I did this.
-One of them is making other changes to the configuration, and they run a terraform plan.
+One of them is making other changes to the configuration, and they run a terraform plan

 In the execution plan review, they completely miss my VM change, since there’s no difference in the code, and they aren’t looking for it.
-They approve the plan and run terraform apply.
+They approve the plan and run terraform apply

 Now my VM has been recreated during regular business hours, and I’m getting a call from my boss.
 Not good.